moataz2007-hub/42_libft/README.md

-*This activity has been created as part of the 42 curriculum by mowaiodat.*
+*This activity has been created as part of the 42 curriculum by mumansou.*

 ## Description